Now at The Epoch Times

 The salient fact to hang onto here is that the DNC’s computer server—according to Crowdstrike, the scene of the “Russian” crime—was not and has never been examined by the FBI or any other U.S. security agency.

-Certainly, the authenticity of the Crowdstrike report has not been demonstrated.
-Nonetheless, it continues to paint the aura of Russian espionage around Julian Assange and augment the case of “Trump-Russia collusion.”
+The authenticity of the Crowdstrike report has not been demonstrated.
+Nonetheless, it continues to paint an aura of Russian espionage around Julian Assange and augment the case of “Trump-Russia collusion.”

 Spring to Winter 2016